-Kim Stilwell is a guest writer on my blog, as well as a long-time author for NICHE.
+Kim Stilwell was a guest writer here for several years before her death.
+She was the mother of five children, wrote for her state’s homeschooling association each month, and was a wonderfully sweet friend of mine.
 We hope that her words will encourage you as much as they have our family!

 “Train up a child in the way he should go; and when he is old, he will not depart from it” (Proverbs 22:6).